Evaluation of Test-Time Adaptation Under Computational Time Constraints: Methodology

 \section{Methodology}

-In this section, we present our proposed Online TTA evaluation protocol.
-We first describe the current Offline TTA evaluation protocol and its limitations in Section~\ref{sec:test time adaptation}.
-Then, in Section~\ref{sec:real_time_tta}, we introduce our Online TTA evaluation protocol, which addresses the shortcomings of the offline protocol.
+In this section, we present our proposed Realistic TTA evaluation protocol.
+We first describe the current TTA evaluation protocol and its limitations Then, we introduce our Realistic TTA evaluation protocol, which addresses the shortcomings of the offline protocol.